REPOmAN2v2/Infect/README.md

 ##Issues

+- Either infected who should be dying don't die sometimes or they appear out of thin air.
+This results in accurate counters but a disproportionate amount of infected on the screen and needs further testing.
+It might affect other units too, but I haven't noticed.
-The default game isn't amazingly well balanced, but it doesn't matter that much since it's more fun with custom maps and custom arguments.
-The unit logic might not be acting as it should be, so that needs to be tested and reviewed in the future.
+- The unit logic might not be acting as it should be, so that needs to be tested and reviewed in the future.

 ##Version